gwu-libraries/shibboleth/README.md

 This will create a folder located in /etc/shibboleth that contains the necessary configuration files for Shibboleth.

+Configure the Shibboleth settings for your Service Provider:

 * Modify the following in the default shibboleth2.xml file

 	% sudo vi /etc/shibboleth/shibboleth2.xml